 In Gardiner, however, the average commute to work is quite long.
 On average, people spend 32.07 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Gardiner citizens is a little higher than the average for US cities and towns: 22.10% of adults in Gardiner have at least a bachelor's degree.
+The citizens of Gardiner are slightly better educated than the national average of 21.84% for all cities and towns, with 22.10% of adults in Gardiner having a bachelor's degree or advanced degree.

 The per capita income in Gardiner in 2022 was $42,965, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $171,860 for a family of four.